Exploring the Fiberon Good Life and Sanctuary Collections for Your Decking Needs

 Frontier Decking

 The Frontier family is a non-variegated deck board for those looking for a more traditional look for their outdoor living space.
-Like Voyage and Vault, Frontier is also made with Eovation technology providing superior strength to weight ratio and is rated for water and ground surfaces.
+Like Voyage and Vault, Frontier is also made with Eovation technology providing a superior strength-to-weight ratio, and is rated for water and ground surfaces.
 The lightweight boards are easy to handle and make a great option around pools, spas, or decks.
 They never splinter, sag, chalk, or crack so you never need to worry about walking around with bare feet.
-Color chooses for the Deckorators Frontier family include:
+Color choices for the Deckorators Frontier family include:

 • Summit